 The faculty reserves the right to impose sanctions on students who are found to have violated these standards.
 These sanctions can include, but are not limited to, required withdrawal, suspension, required counseling, and other reasonable measures that respond to the student’s conduct.
 Misconduct may also make it impossible for a faculty member or administrator of the Law School to endorse a student’s character and fitness as part of the bar admission process.

-The faculty has delegated the authority to make these determinations to the Student Conduct Committee, consisting of the vice dean of the Law School and faculty members appointed by the dean.
+The faculty has delegated the authority to make these determinations to the Academic and Professional Standards Committee, consisting of the vice dean of the Law School and faculty members appointed by the dean.
 The actions of that committee may be reviewed by the dean, but will be reviewed by the full faculty only at the dean’s recommendation.
-A description of the committee’s Procedures can be found here, and a summary of recent committee activity can be found here.
+A description of the committee’s procedures can be found here.

 In addition to these requirements, law students, like all University students, are expected to comply with the University’s Standards of Conduct, which is enforced by the Judiciary Committee, and the Honor Code, which is enforced by the Honor Committee.
-See www.student.virginia.edu/~judic/standards-of-conduct and www.virginia.edu/honor.
-Any proceeding initiated by the Law School Student Conduct Committee is conducted in addition to — and not in lieu of — a conduct proceeding initiated by the Judiciary Committee or the Honor Committee.
+See http://scs.student.virginia.edu/~judic/about-the-ujc/standards-of-conduct/ and www.virginia.edu/honor.
+Any proceeding initiated by the Law School Academic and Professional Standards Committee is conducted in addition to — and not in lieu of — a conduct proceeding initiated by the Judiciary Committee or the Honor Committee.